MEALS, LODGING AND TOURIST ATTRACTIONS AND AMENITIES:

 Macy's has rest rooms on the Third Floor, Central, along the 13th Street side.
 The Marriott at 12th and Market has restrooms for patrons that are behind a partition found opposite their front desk.
 The Starbucks at 13th and Chestnut also has a restroom.

 One option that can save a lot of money when in-town rates are high is to stay at the Philadelphia airport.
 A commuter train from the terminals stops right at the Market Street East station near Macy's, and shuttles from the airport hotels connect directly with the commuter train stops at the airport terminals.
 Often the Airport Hotels are the best bargains.
-Reportedly, a taxi ride to Center City is a flat $25.
+Reportedly, a taxi ride to Center City is available for a flat rate.

 Often booking a hotel or motel room just a short car ride outside of town can save significantly on city hotel taxes, overnight parking, city per-drink taxes and other urban expenses, leaving a bigger vacation budget for amusements and recreation.
 The Radnor Hotel near Wayne, Pa., is about an eighth of a mile from the Radnor train station, on the R5 Paoli Local line going into the city.
 The Marriott in Conshohocken is also along a rail line.